To become More Conscious it helps to understand what consciousness is. Or failing that, it helps to understand some of the qualities of consciousness.

 And so since shiva is form and constraint and definition it is this aspect that labels form and energy.

 Dance of shiva as a practice started of as spiral arm movements.
 Horizontal movements could be done with candles balanced on the palms.
 Vertical movements might be done while holding swords.
 Andrey took this practice and define positions for each set of movements, four horizontal and four vertical.
 Using both arms together this amounted to 64 positions and the goal of this modified dance of shiva was to learn all the movements that would allow a practitioner to join a position to any of the other positions.

 With only two basic movements there were only four basic possible combined movements.
-By redefining the movements with positions Andrey created new possibilities and that is part of what consciousness is for, to create new possibilities so that those possibilities can be explored.
+By redefining the movements with positions Andrey created new possibilities, exhibiting one of the fundamental traits of being more conscious, creating possibility.

-My "model" for the process of learning was that I took apart what I was learning and reassembled it again and again and in the process I built an imaginary model of that gun, motorbike or computer system within my consciousness.
+While learning how guns worked we took them apart and put them together again repeatedly, learning the parts and how they fitted together.
+We also studied what went on inside the weapon during it's various modes of operation.
+During this process of constant study, an imaginary model of that gun, motorbike or computer system was constructed within my consciousness.
 That model allowed me to come up with instantaneous solutions to problems, sometimes even to problems I'd never encountered.
 This model, I believe, becomes a sub unit of consciousness within our consciousness that can "think" and figure out problems with respect to itself.

 Initially I learned models for guns, motorbikes, and i also built models for math techniques within myself.
 Then later, after meeting Andrey lappa I built a representation of the human body as well as various yoga poses.
 Prior to that I build a model of the ashtanga yoga sequence within myself.
 These models allowed me to free up my consciousness because they did a lot of things so that my main consciousness doesn't have to.